-Monitoring and evaluation has taken a critical turn in various countries to meet the above demands, particularly in a bid to achieve the desired goal by improving project management efficiency, accountability, and transparency, and their "result-oriented performance management system" is becoming the preferred option.
+Monitoring and evaluation have taken a critical turn in various countries to meet the above demands, particularly in a bid to achieve the desired goal by improving project management efficiency, accountability, and transparency, and their "result-oriented performance management system" is becoming the preferred option.
 Bangladesh is not different from that.
 As a result, several initiatives are being made to improve the efficiency of its development investments.
-And one major drive is the introduction of the Annual Performance Agreement (APA)1 by the Prime Minister's Office.
+And one major drive is the introduction of the Annual Performance Agreement (APA)1by the Prime Minister's Office.
 It is a tool to assess with a specific 'target with value' to understand the progress of the planned activities by the concerned departments (M&E Policy Study, 2019: 01).

-1 Annual Performance Agreements (APAs) is a contract between the Cabinet Division as the 1st party and all other ministries/divisions as the 2nd parties.
-Main purposes of introducing Annual
+1Annual Performance Agreements (APAs) is a contract between the Cabinet Division as the 1st party and all other ministries/divisions as the 2nd parties.
+Main purposes of introducing Annual Performance Agreement are: (a) moving the focus of the ministry from process-orientation to result-